Request a Quote Today

 Hot Food Safe Temperatures

 Hot foods need to be cooked to a specific minimum temperature to reduce risks of bacteria and germs that can cause food poisoning.
-A food thermometer should be used to ensure food has been heated and cooked to the right temperature.
+A food thermometer or food service temperature system should be used to ensure food has been heated and cooked to the right temperature.

 Hot Food Safe Standards